Is Writing a Book Profitable? What to Expect As a First Time Author

 Is writing a book profitable?

 There isn't really a yes or no answer to this question because it depends.
 Ultimately, yes, it can be.
 Just look at best-selling authors JK Rowling or Stephen King.
 But at the same time, lots of authors don't make enough to quit their jobs, and some even end up losing money.

-If you're looking to write your first book, here's what you can expect as a first-time author and some ways you can maximize your profits when you publish a book.
+If you're looking to write your first book with no experience, here's what you can expect as a first-time author and some ways you can maximize your profits when you publish a book.

 - Traditional vs Self-Publishing